-The Exchange also proposes to amend Rule 8.30.
+The Exchange also proposes to amend Rules 8.30.
 Specifically, the Exchange proposes to amend Rule 8.30, Interpretation and Policy .10 to provide a position limit of 25,000 same side option contracts for the VanEck Bitcoin Trust option.
-Additionally, pursuant to Rule 8.42, Interpretation and Policy .02, the exercise limits for options on the VanEck Bitcoin Trust will be equivalent to this proposed position limit.
+Additionally, pursuant to the proposed change to Rule 8.42, Interpretation and Policy .02, the exercise limits for options on the VanEck Bitcoin Trust will be equivalent to this proposed position limit.

-The Exchange determined these proposed position and exercise limits considering, among other things, the approximate six-month average daily volume ("ADV") and outstanding shares of the VanEck Bitcoin Trust (which as discussed above demonstrate that the VanEck Bitcoin Trust is widely held and actively traded and thus justify these conservatively proposed position limits), as set forth below, along with market capitalization (as of March 5, 2025):
+The Exchange determined these proposed position and exercise limits considering, among other things, the approximate six-month average daily volume ("ADV") and outstanding shares of the VanEck Bitcoin Trust (which as discussed above demonstrate that the VanEck Bitcoin Trust is widely held and actively traded and thus justify these price at or above \$3.00.
+See 5.4(d) (which describes the requirements for the Penny Interval Program).

+conservatively proposed position limits), as set forth below, along with market capitalization (as of March 5, 2025):